rack/rack/README.md

 You will need to consult the server documentation to find out what features and limitations they may have.
-In general, any valid Rack app will run the same on all these handlers, without changing anything.
+In general, any valid Rack app will run the same on all these servers, without changing anything.

 ### Rackup